seaners42/Punch-A-Rooney/README.md

 ### 3DS/DSi Modded

-This game works on Twilight Menu++ so modded DSi and 3DS users can also enjoy!
+This game works on [Twilight Menu++](https://wiki.ds-homebrew.com/twilightmenu/installing-3ds), so modded DSi and 3DS users can also enjoy!

 I will create a QR code for 3DS players with FBI soon